mmu-dermatology-research/dca_artifact_removal/README.md

 }

 @inproceedings{lim2017enhanced,
-  title  = {Enhanced deep residual networks for single image super-resolution}, author = {Lim, Bee and Son, Sanghyun and Kim, Heewon and Nah, Seungjun and Mu Lee, Kyoung}, booktitle= {Proceedings of the IEEE conference on computer vision and pattern recognition workshops}, pages  = {136--144}, year   = {2017}
+  title     = {Enhanced deep residual networks for single image super-resolution}, author    = {Lim, Bee and Son, Sanghyun and Kim, Heewon and Nah, Seungjun and Mu Lee, Kyoung}, booktitle = {Proceedings of the IEEE conference on computer vision and pattern recognition workshops}, pages     = {136--144}, year      = {2017}
 }
 ```